THE RESCHEDULED U.S. TOUR DATES AND CITIES

 So… here (and above) are the new dates.
 If you can make it, GREAT!
 If not, WE UNDERSTAND!
 As CD would say, we OVERSTAND!
-As a part of fan duties and travel fan loyalty, we’ll do our best to link each city with a post about hotels and other travel info for each show date in the coming two weeks.
+As a part of fan duties and travel fan loyalty, we have linked each city with a post about hotels and other travel info for each show date.
 We still wish there was a Tears for Fears VIP option through the band itself, not these venues.
 That is the only way to feel secure about fair seats and tickets.
 But they have not established that.
 Feel free to reach out to us on FB, Twitter, Google+ and YouTube with your comments and thoughts.
 We understand our fellow fans.

 February 20 iHeart Radio 80s Party -Los Angeles, CA – Concert Photos